 Designed to be something of a collector’s item, Ford started a waiting list for orders last year to build anticipation … and boy did it work.
 All 3,500 examples were spoken faster than a low speed police chase down the 405 took in 1994 (too soon?).
 So Ford, seeing the opportunity to make more money has decided to double production on the First Edition.
 Why is this SUV in such great demand?
 Let’s find out …

-Taking many design cues from its Wrangler rival, the Bronco FE will be available in both two and four door models, have rugged styling but also equally rugged off-road capabilities.
+Taking many design cues from its Wrangler rival, the 2021 Ford Bronco First Edition will be available in both two and four door models, have rugged styling but also equally rugged off-road capabilities.
 The body itself is modular so panels are easy to remove for repair, or personal modification (another Jeep trait).
 The roof is removable on both two- and four-door models, and can be had in black or your choice of a dazzling array of fun colors to match the body.

 Power comes from a potent, and more powerful (than the Jeep’s) turbocharged 2.7-liter V6 that produces an impressive 310-horsepower and equally impressive 400 lb-ft of torque.
 That power gets routed through a capable and fuel-efficient 10-speed automatic transmission.
 But, the biggest news here is that for the first time in a long time, Ford will be offering a manual transmission on something other than the Mustang, and that is going to be a game changer.
 Jeep has long touted its fun-factor as its main draw for the Wrangler, and that has been highlighted by the driver-involvement of being able to shift gears for yourself.
 By matching that option, the Bronco could actually be a serious threat to the Wrangler.